natintosh/intl_phone_number_input/README.md

       setState((){});
    }
 ```
-> Calling setState inside onInputChanged and onInputValidated causes the Widget to rebuild multiple times and soft keyboard hidding after textfield is focused
+> :question: Calling setState inside onInputChanged and onInputValidated causes the Widget to rebuild multiple times and soft keyboard hidding after textfield is focused.
+Not fix is available yet I'm opened to suggestions and PRs on this issue

 ``` dart
     PhoneNumber.getRegionInfoFromPhoneNumber(String phoneNumber, [String isoCode])